 The central role of non-governmental organizations (NGOs) in the Arab-Israeli conflict is facilitated by substantial financial support, primarily from donor governments.
 The following analysis demonstrates the trail of funding leading from foreign governments to self-proclaimed Palestinian human rights NGOs.
-Some of these groups also have alleged ties to terrorist organizations.
+Some of these groups also have alleged ties to the Popular Front for the Liberation of Palestine (PFLP), a designated terrorist organization by the US, EU, Canada, and Israel.
 Some recipients are involved in the whitewashing of violence and terrorism, legal warfare (“lawfare”) against Israeli officials, BDS (boycott, divestment, and sanctions) campaigns, and even promoting antisemitic propaganda.

-This analysis will present the details of funding to 36 Palestinian NGOs, including the identities of the donors (government or private), the grant’s time frame, and the source of the data.
-The report utilizes two primary data sources: NGO annual reports and websites and information published by donor governments.
+This analysis will present the details of funding to 39 Palestinian NGOs, including the identities of the donors (government or private), the grants’ time frame, and the source of the data.
+The report utilizes two primary data sources: NGO annual reports and websites, and information published by donor governments.

 There are two unique challenges in researching funding to Palestinian NGOs, compared to Israeli grantees:

-- NGO Transparency: NGOs registered in the Palestinian Authority are bound by an “NGO Law,” instituted in 2000.
+- NGO Transparency: Many Palestinian NGOs do not make their annual financial statements available to the public.
+NGOs registered with the Palestinian Authority are bound by an “NGO Law,” instituted in 2000.
 According to Article 13 of the law, “No later than four months following the end of the fiscal year, an NGO must present to the relevant ministry… a financial report approved by an accountant and includes detailed income and expenditures of the organization, relative to the property listed in its name.”
 (NGO Monitor translation).
-Not included is reference to any requirement that these reports be made available to the general public.
+There is no reference to any requirement that these reports be made available to the general public.

 - Donor Government Transparency: The level of reporting and transparency differs by country.
 Many states do not publish exact grant amounts or details regarding their grantees.